Create a custom OAuth connection

 The API you want to connect to only provides access via OAuth (not API keys or other authorization methods).

-Data Fetcher does not have a for that specific API.
+Data Fetcher does not have a preset OAuth connection for that specific API.

 Most APIs require you to create an app in their developer portal before you can use OAuth.
 Check the OAuth or Authorization section of the API documentation for specific steps, which typically involve: